Archive Teaching Kids to Stop Animal Abuse: A Parent’s Handbook

 The Safes parental control app is a handy tool for parents to safeguard their children digitally.
 Safes allows you to monitor and control the content your child can access, protecting them from abusive content related to animal cruelty, among other things.

 Discover how Safes works by downloading it from our website, Google Play, or App Store.
+Sign up for a free trial with Safes to access educational resources that promote empathy and prevent animal abuse.

 Conclusion: Let’s Help Stop Animal Abuse!